DavisPL-Teaching/189c/lecture4/README.md

 ## Today (Day 9)

-Before we get into more advanced data types, let's do some some larger problems to see how Z3 can be used in practice.
+Before we get into more advanced data types, let's do some some larger problems.

 Main goal:
-- Learn how you might incorporate Z3 into a real-world programming project.
+- Learn how you might incorporate Z3 into practical programming tasks.

 Along the way, we should also learn: